 Add about 1/3 of the cream mixture to the butter/sugar mixture and mix slowly.
 Add about 1/3 of the flour mixture and continue mixing slowly.
 Repeat with 1/3 of the cream mixture, 1/3 of the flour mixture, until all is combined.
 Carefully fold in the currants.
 Scoop the batter into a greased 9" x 9" square pan (or, alternatively, into a pan that has been lined with parchment paper).
 Bake at 350 degrees for 50 minutes, or until a toothpick inserted in the center comes out clean.

 We served this at a brunch the day after we made it and we got some surprised responses.
-Some of our guests were disappointed because they had mistaken the currants for little chocolate chips.
-Some were mystified because they had never tasted rosewater before.
-And some were completely, utterly delighted by this charming little cake.
+Some of our guests mistook the currants for little chocolate chips (and were therefore disappointed).
+(Although – note to self – that might make this cake really amazing.)
+Some expressed surprise because they had never tasted rosewater before.
+And some found this charming little cake absolutely delightful.

 The best cake that ever was eaten?
 Sure, why not?